souovan/studies/english/or_at_in_to_of_for.md

+# Prepositions

-# Prepositions are words that join a noun, a pronoun or the noun phrases and make each sentence complete.
+Are words that join a noun, a pronoun or the noun phrases and make each sentence complete.
 Moreover, prepositions are used in the sentences to indicate _location_, _direction_, _time_ or sometimes, to _introduce_ an object.

 | Preposition | Use | Examples |
 | --- | --- | --- |